dtcooper/python-fitparse/Readme.md

 Important Note
 --------------

-This version of the library is **deprecated** and it is currently being rewritten on the ng branch.
+This version (v1) of the library is no longer maintained and it has been rewritten.

-For now, the master branch can still be considered stable.
-Updates to come.
+There will no fixes, no further releases, or support of code on this branch.
+All bugs are now features!

 About